 National Substance Use Trends Reveal Fewer American Youth Are Drinking Alcohol

-The 2017 National Survey on Drug Use and Health (NSDUH) report released was today.
+The 2017 National Survey on Drug Use and Health (NSDUH) report was recently released.
 This national survey collects and reports data on past month consumption, binge drinking (defined as 4 or more drinks for a female and 5 or more for a male on the same occasion in the past 30 days), and heavy alcohol consumption (defined as binge drinking on five or more days in the past month), among Americans 12 years of age and older.
 The 2017 report is based on nearly 68,000 completed interviews.

 According to the 2017 NSDUH, slightly more than half (140.6 million) Americans 12 or older consumed alcohol in the past month, including 25% who are current binge drinkers and 6% who were heavy alcohol users in the past month.
 These estimates reflect a continuing long and steady decline in alcohol consumption.